scikit-image/euroscipy24-tutorial/tutorial/01_images_are_arrays.md

 plt.imshow(cat);
 ```

-Images can also include transparent regions by adding a 4th channel, called an *alpha layer*.
+Images can also include transparency, which is represented by a 4th channel, called the *alpha layer*.

 ## Other shapes, and their meanings